CoEDL/elpis/README.md

 using Elpis on your data.

-If you want to play around with Elpis' internals, or contribute to development we recommend cloning this repository and building the Docker image, but without the Docker `ENTRYPOINT` (you can simply comment it out).
+If you want to play around with Elpis' internals, or contribute to development we recommend cloning this repository and building the Docker image, but without the Docker `ENTRYPOINT` (you can simply comment it out or pass the argument `--entrypoint="bin/bash"` when starting up the Docker image).

 ### Requirements